Joining the ETS with forest that was funded by a grant

 How grant contracts affect emissions returns

 When you enter forest land into the ETS, you can usually earn units for the whole of the current mandatory emissions return period, even if you enter partway through.
-However, your contract may state that you can’t earn units for the forest land during a specific period.
-Even if this period has ended when you complete your emissions return, if it covers time that the land was under the grant contract, you cannot earn units for that time.
+However, your contract may state that you can’t enter the land into the ETS or earn units for the forest land during a specific period.
+If either or both of these terms are in your contract, you can’t earn units for the forest for that time.
+This applies even if this period has ended when you complete your emissions return.

 When you complete your emissions return for this forest land, you must calculate how much carbon it stored: